imnxdyne/aws/README.md

 - **INVENTORY OF AWS COMPONENTS (_no deletion_):**
   - **``# python3 aws_cleanup.py``**
     Run without parameters, aws_cleanup.py displays an inventory of AWS components for all regions.
-    - Column "keep(Tag)" shows which AWS items have the tag key "keep", and are not deleted when *aws_cleanup.py --del* is run.
+    - Column "keep(Tag)" shows which AWS items have the tag key "keep".
+These AWS items are blocked from deletion when *aws_cleanup.py --del* is run.
-    - Column "keep" shows which AWS items are in the aws_cleanup_import.py file (see Advanced Settings below).
+    - Column "keep" shows which AWS items are flagged in the aws_cleanup_import.py file from being deleted when *aws_cleanup.py --del* is run (see Advanced Settings below).

 - **DELETING AWS COMPONENTS:**